Mercy

 Hebrew: חֶסֶד Greek: ἔλεος

-Mercy is not just what God does; it’s who He is, it is a divine attribute.
-Mercy is to show compassion for those under the weight of life, whether it is spiritual, physical, emotional, or financial, or whatever life issue we are facing.
+Mercy is to show compassion for those under the weight of life's consequences, whether it is spiritual, physical, emotional, or financial, or whatever life issue we are facing.
 God shows mercy in forgiving sins, supporting those suffering and the poor, by being faithful to His promises.
 We are called to be merciful to others, just as God is merciful, being conformed to the image of Jesus Christ — It is something to be received and to be given.

 Old Testament